neuroinformatics-unit/HowTo/docs/source/programming/SSH-SWC-cluster.md

 a different partition.
 See the [SLURM arguments primer](slurm-arguments-target) for more information.

 The `--pty bash -i` part specifies an interactive bash shell.
 The following two commands are run in this shell, on the assigned *compute* node.

 Type `exit` to leave the interactive session when finished.
 Avoid keeping sessions open when not in use.
 :::

-(ssh-managed-target)=
+(target-managed-desktops)=
 ## Note on managed desktops

 The SWC's IT team offers managed desktop computers equipped with either a Windows or a Linux image.
-These machines are already part of the SWC's trusted network domain, meaning you can access the HPC cluster without having to go through the *bastion* node.
+These machines are already part of the SWC's trusted network domain, meaning you can easily access the HPC cluster.

 - If you are using a [managed Windows desktop](https://liveuclac.sharepoint.com/sites/SSC/SitePages/SSC-SWC-Desktops-147956857.aspx), you can SSH directly into the *gateway* node with `ssh hpc-gw2` from the Windows `cmd` or PowerShell.
 You may use that node to prepare your scripts and submit SLURM jobs.
 - If you are using a [managed Linux desktop](https://liveuclac.sharepoint.com/sites/SSC/SitePages/SSC-Managed-Linux-Desktop-69502751.aspx), you can even bypass the *gateway* node.
 In fact, you may directly submit SLURM jobs from your terminal, without having to SSH at all.
 That's because managed Linux desktops